capn-damo/wacom-intuos-pro/README.md

     touches, according to selected mode.
 This script can switch only between 4 predefined modes (bindings are hardcoded in the script).
   * **wacom-toggle-touch.sh** - Shell script to toggle Touch on/off.
-                            This is run with a keybind (default is Alt-F12), or by bottom button
+                            This is run with a keybind (default is Alt-F12), or by bottom button (Button 13)